swcarpentry/DEPRECATED-boot-camps/testing/README.md

 Nose tests are files that begin with `Test-`, `Test_`, `test-`, or `test_`.
 Specifically, these satisfy the testMatch regular expression `[Tt]est[-_]`.
-(You can also teach nose to find tests by declaring them in the unittest.TestCase subclasses chat you create in your code.
+(You can also teach nose to find tests by declaring them in the unittest.TestCase subclasses that you create in your code.
 You can also create test functions which are not unittest.TestCase subclasses if they are named with the configured testMatch regular expression.)